 About Public Health England 2

+Acknowledgements: 4

+Changes from previous guidance 5

+Minor update to guidance 2019 5

-Key Changes to Guidance 4
+Key changes to guidance 2018 5

-Scope of this document 5
+Scope of this document 6

-1. Causative Organism 5
+1. Causative organism 7

-2. National Epidemiology 5
+2. National epidemiology 8

-3. Clinical Features 6
+3. Clinical features 9

-4. Diagnosis 6
+4. Diagnosis 10

-4.1 Laboratory testing to support clinical diagnosis 7
+4.1 Laboratory testing to support clinical diagnosis 10

-Samples 7

-Testing 8

-5. Clinical Management 8
+5. Clinical management 12

-5.1 Treatment of Clinical Tetanus with Intravenous Immunoglobulin (IVIG) 8
+5.1 Treatment of clinical tetanus with intravenous immunoglobulin (IVIG) 12

-6. Preventative Measures 10
+6. Preventative measures 14

 6.1.
-Primary Prevention 10
+Primary prevention 14

-6.1.1 Occupational Health 10
+6.1.1 Occupational health 14

-6.2 Management of Tetanus Prone Wounds 11
+6.2 Management of tetanus-prone wounds 15

-6.2.1 Post-exposure Prophylaxis of Tetanus Prone Wounds with TIg for Intramuscular use ə (IM-
+6.2.1 Post-exposure prophylaxis of tetanus-prone wounds with Tlg for intramuscular

-Tlg) 13
+use (IM-Tlg) 17

-7. Reporting 15
+7. Reporting 20

-References 16
+References 21

-Appendix 1: Algorithm for diagnosis of tetanus
+Appendix 1: Algorithm for diagnosis of tetanus 22

-18

-Appendix 2: Results from Tetanus Antitoxin assays for Human Normal Immunoglobulin 19
+Appendix 2: Results from tetanus antitoxin assays for human normal immunoglobulin 23

-Manufacturers' contact details: 20
+Manufacturers' contact details: 24

-Appendix 3: Useful Contact Details 21
+Annendix 3: Useful contact details 26

+Acknowledgements:

+The authors gratefully acknowledge the expert review and advice received from:

+Colleagues in the PHE immunisation, Hepatitis and Blood Safety Department

+Dr Paul Stickings and colleagues at NIBSC

+Dr Abhishek Katiyar at Royal Free London NHS Foundation Trust

+Changes from previous guidance

+Minor update to guidance 2019

+Results of testing by National Institute for Biological Standards and Control (NIBSC) for anti-tetanus antibodies for additional IVIG products (for treatment of clinical tetanus) and HNIG products (for management of tetanus-prone wounds) are included.

-Key Changes to Guidance
+Key changes to guidance 2018

-- These revised guidelines amalgamate previous guidelines on management of clinical tetanus and provide updated advice on laboratory testing and treatment of suspected tetanus cases and management of tetanus prone wounds. - Emphasis is placed on the clinical diagnosis of suspected tetanus (rather than waiting for the results of laboratory investigations) as the major criterion for initiating treatment and case management. - The guidance emphasises the importance of PCR as the primary confirmatory laboratory test for the presence of tetanus toxin.
-However, a negative result is insufficient to exclude clinical tetanus. - Whilst historically serology testing has been a key method to support the investigation of clinically suspected tetanus, a review of recent cases highlighted that some cases of clinical tetanus occurred in the presence of protective levels of antitetanus antibodies (>0.1U/ml).
-Therefore antibody levels above the protective threshold is also not sufficient to rule out clinical tetanus. - Since the publication of interim guidance on use of intravenous immunoglobulin (IVIG), testing of additional IVIG products for the presence of anti-tetanus antibodies has been undertaken by the National Institute for Biological Standards and Control (NIBSC) and is summarised.
-Recommendations for IVIG now incorporate results from this additional testing. - Guidance of classification of tetanus-prone wounds has been updated - Revised guidance on the use of intramuscular Tetanus specific immunoglobulin (IM-TIg) and Human Normal Immunoglobulin (HNIG) for of the management of tetanusprone wounds is included in response to ongoing supply shortages.
+These revised guidelines amalgamate previous guidelines on management of clinical tetanus and provide updated advice on laboratory testing and treatment of suspected tetanus cases and management of tetanus-prone wounds.

+Emphasis is placed on the clinical diagnosis of suspected tetanus (rather than waiting for the results of laboratory investigations) as the major criterion for initiating treatment and case management.

+The guidance emphasises the importance of PCR as the primary confirmatory laboratory test for the presence of tetanus toxin.
+However, a negative result is insufficient to exclude clinical tetanus.

+Whilst historically serology testing has been a key method to support the investigation of clinically suspected tetanus, a review of recent cases highlighted that some cases of clinical tetanus occurred in the presence of protective levels of anti-tetanus antibodies (>0.1U/ml).
+Therefore antibody levels above the protective threshold is also not sufficient to rule out clinical tetanus.

+Since the publication of interim guidance on use of intravenous immunoglobulin (IVIG), testing of additional IVIG products for the presence of anti-tetanus antibodies has been undertaken by NIBSC and is summarised.
+Recommendations for IVIG now incorporate results from this additional testing.

+Guidance of classification of tetanus-prone wounds has been updated

+Revised guidance on the use of intramuscular Tetanus specific immunoglobulin (IM-TIg) and Human Normal Immunoglobulin (HNIG) for of the management of tetanus-prone wounds is included in response to ongoing supply shortages.
 The updated guidance, which has been approved by the UK Joint Committee on Vaccination and Immunisation (JCVI) has been informed by an evidence review of the comparative boosting of a prophylactic dose of TIG with a booster dose of tetanus vaccine.